arangodb/arangodb/Documentation/UserManual/Actions.md

 to define a prefix controller.
 If the URL `/hello/echoController` is given, then the module `org/arangodb/actions/echoController` is used.

-If you use an prefix controller, you should make certain that no unwanted actions are available under the prefix.
+If you use a prefix controller, you should make certain that no unwanted actions are available under the prefix.

 The definition